India-Sweden Relations

 Stockholm

-INDIA SWEDEN RELATIONS
+INDIA - SWEDEN BILATERAL RELATIONS

-SWEDEN : INTRODUCTION
+INTRODUCTION

 India and Sweden have had longstanding close relations based on common values; strong business, investment and R&D linkages; and similar approaches to meet global challenges of peace & security and development.

-Sweden has a landmass of around 0.5 million sq km, a coastline of more than 3,000 km on the Baltic Sea and is separated from Norway by the Scandinavian mountain chain along a 1,600 km border.
+Sweden has a landmass of around 0.5 million sq km, a coastline of more than 3,000 km on the Baltic Sea and is separated from Norway by the Scandinavian Mountain chain along a 1,600 km border.
 Sweden has a land border of over 500 km with Finland.
 To the south, Sweden is connected with Denmark via a bridge and a tunnel.
 One third of Swedish territory (more than 150,000 sq km) is considered as its Arctic area where a population of 0.5 million (mainly Saami) resides.
 Sweden is one of the 8 members of the Arctic Council.

 INDIA-SWEDEN POLITICAL ENGAGEMENT